Arnold Mathew: Validity

-Utrecht denial
+Utrecht and Roman denial

+Gul consecrated and commissioned Mathew as a bishop in accordance with the norms of universal ecclesiastical law, nominating and electing him to a title.
+Mathew declared autonomy from the UU on 29 December 1910, and asserted of canonical rights and prerogatives for the continuation and perpetuation of the Old Roman Catholic Church from Utrecht.
+He also, prior on 1 November 1909, was allegedly conditionally consecrated for the Order of Corporate Reunion.
+According to Catholic canon law, conditional sacraments are performed when there are doubts of validity.

+In 1913, Fleming testified in Mathew v.
+"The Times" Publishing Co., Ltd. about the OKKN that, "The Holy See or the Pontiff has never condemned these orders as invalid; but he has never explicitly recognized them."
+However, Mathew was regarded by the papacy as a "pseudo-bishop."

 After Mathew died in 1919, the IBC declared in 1920 that Mathew's "consecration was obtained mala fide and that consequently it is null and void."
 The suggestion was that the petition for his consecration and its 150 signatories collated by O'Halloran was false in its premise for the consecration and thus the consecration was invalid.

-However, Mathew had disclosed the matter fully to the Dutch bishops days after the consecration when it transpired that the Anglicans who had participated in his election withdrew from the petition due to the changed situation regarding the Ritual Commission (see above).